darwin-eu/CDMConnector/cran-comments.md

 ## R CMD check results

-This is a new release.
+This is a resubmission.

+One NOTE is expected.

+Suggests or Enhances not in mainstream repositories: CirceR
-RCMD check passed on the following platforms with

-0 errors | 0 warnings | 0 notes
+RCMD check passed on the following platforms with 0 errors, 0 warnings, and 0 notes

  Github Actions runners
   - {os: macOS-latest,   r: 'release'}